 /* Required for previews and experiments */ ?>

-The Hands Up Foundation works directly with local organisations who know the needs and context of their local communities better than anyone.
+The Hands Up Foundation works directly with local organisations that know the needs and context of their local communities better than anyone.
 We fund sustainable education and health projects, providing salaries to Syrian doctors and teachers and hope for their local communities.

-The Hands Up Foundation began in 2012 when four British friends (Johnnie, Rose, Louisa and George) got together and started hosting Syrian Suppers, doing something positive to remind their friends in Syria that they had not been forgotten.
+The Hands Up Foundation began in 2012 when four friends (George, Johnnie, Louisa and Rose) joined together to start hosting Syrian suppers, doing something positive to remind their friends in Syria that they had not been forgotten.
 Hands Up is inspired by the founders’ time in Syria, the people they met and the culture they sang.

 Singing for Syrians started in 2014, developed by one of Hands Up’s founders, George Butler, with Victoria Prentis MP.
 Seven years on, it’s one of Hands Up's most successful campaigns.